JKorf/CryptoExchange.Net/README.md

 To stop synchronizing an order book use the `Stop` method.

 ## Release notes
+* Version 3.0.15 - 06 Oct 2020
+    * Changed default ShouldCheckObjects to false to prevent spam in logging

 * Version 3.0.14 - 24 Aug 2020
     * Updated exception message logging